rikurauhala/0b.is/README.md

 </div>

-## Overview
+## About

-**0b.is** is a web-based service for quickly converting numbers.
+**0b.is** is a web-based service for converting numbers.
 It provides a quick and easy-to-use way to get the results you want.

 The application is live at [0b.is](https://0b.is/).
 This domain name was chosen as it is fast to type and easy to remember.
 The name refers to a [convention](https://en.wikipedia.org/wiki/Binary_number#Representation) of adding the prefix *0b* to distinguish binary numbers.

 ## Documentation

-Get a local copy of the documentation by running `$ git clone git@github.com:rikurauhala/0b.is.wiki.git`.

 - [Changelog](https://github.com/rikurauhala/0b.is/wiki/Changelog)
 - [Code of Conduct](https://github.com/rikurauhala/0b.is/blob/main/.github/CODE_OF_CONDUCT.md)